-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Structure maintenance, alteration, extension or and any related occupation of the common marine and coastal area and any associated: (a) occupation of space in the common marine and coastal area; 41 Estuaries Modified Open Coast Port Discretionary General Policies 1 to 24 and Activity-based Policies 39, 40, 41

-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment and the activity or structure does not come within or comply with any of Rules 36 to 40.
-Structure maintenance, alteration, extension or and any related occupation 42 Outstanding Value Estuaries Unmodified Non-complying General Policies of the common marine and coastal area Estadries orinidanied 1 to 24 and any associated: and (a) occupation of space in the common marine and coastal area; Activity-based Policies (b) disturbance of the foreshore or seabed; 39, 40, 41 (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment and the activity or structure does not come within or comply with any of Rules 36 to 40.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Structure maintenance, alteration, extension and any related occupation of the common marine and coastal area and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment and the activity or structure does not come within or comply with any of Rules 39 to 42.
+43 Estuaries Modified Open Coast Port Discretionary General Policies 1 to 24 and Activity-based Policies 39, 40, 41 Structure maintenance, alteration, extension and any related occupation of the common marine and coastal area and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment and the activity or structure does not come within or comply with any of Rules 39 to 42.
+44 Outstanding Value Estuaries Unmodified Non-complying General Policies 1 to 24 and Activity-based Policies 39, 40, 41